davestephens/ansible-nas/website/docs/applications/other/simplelogin.md

 After logging in, click `Sign Up` and register the account.
 If everything is correctly configured, you should receive an email from the system.

 After the user is created, set `simplelogin_enable_subscription` to `true` and run the playbook again to enable premium features.

+Optionally, if you want to use your built-in (configured) domain as custom domain with catch-all functionality, set `simplelogin_add_builtin_domain_as_custom_domain` to `true` and run the playbook again.